ryanmeria/ryanmeria/README.md

 ## What do I value most?
 I value collaboration, both between members of our team and with the teams around us that make up Application Services.
 Respectful conversations, owning our faults, and empathy are keys to success when dealing with conflicts.
 I value the team holding me accountable and following up with me to ensure they get what they need from me.

+## My hours
+Typically, my work hours begin at 8:30, and I will go until 4:30 or 5:00 depending on how long of a lunch I take.
+That's today's state, with the pandemic currently in full swing.
+On those fortunate days where children are not up bright and early, I may start my day at 7, but the reality is, those days are rare.

 ## My Expectations
 - I expect you to be available during our core hours, which are from 9 am to 3 pm.
 Given that we work a 7.5 hour day, I also expect you to find a start time and end time that work for you, while meeting this commitment.
 - I expect you to find symbiosis between work and the rest of your life.
 One affects the other.